 WARNING!
 In a decision rendered in 2014, the Court of Québec held three syndicate directors personally liable.
 Although the financial stakes were modest, this case demonstrated that directors who refuse to submit a claim to the syndicate’s insurer to the detriment of the co-owners can engage their own liability.

-Duty of care Abuse of right Bad faith Causal link Civil liability Civil liability Code of ethics Conflict of interest Contingency fund Contractual civil liability Damage Director Dissent Duty of diligence Duty of honesty Duty of loyalty Ethics Extracontractual civil liability Fault Good faith Liability of the directors Notice of loss Obligation of means Remuneration of directors Solidarity
+Abuse of right Bad faith Causal link Civil liability Civil liability Code of ethics Conflict of interest Contingency fund Contractual civil liability Damage Director Dissent Duty of diligence Duty of honesty Duty of loyalty Duty of prudence Ethics Extracontractual civil liability Fault Good faith Liability of the directors Notice of loss Obligation of means Remuneration of directors Solidarity